Clique number of tournaments

 \subsection{\Gya-Sumner Conjecture for tournaments}

-We propose the following analogue of the celebrated \Gya-Sumner Conjecture~\cite{G75, S81} that states that a graph $F$ is $\chi$-binding if and only if $F$ is a forest (where, as in the directed case, a graph $F$ is $\chi$-binding if the class of graphs not containing $F$ as an induced subgraph is $\chi$-bounded).
+A tournament $H$ is said to be \emph{$\dic$-binding} if $\F(H)$ is $\dic$-bounded.
+We propose the following analogue of the celebrated \Gya-Sumner Conjecture~\cite{Gya87, S81} that states that a graph $F$ is $\chi$-binding if and only if $F$ is a forest (where, as in the directed case, a graph $F$ is $\chi$-binding if the class of graphs not containing $F$ as an induced subgraph is $\chi$-bounded).

 \begin{conjecture} A tournament $H$ is $\dic$-binding if and only if $H$ has a backedge graph which is a forest. \end{conjecture}